Maddy2012003/Customer_Churn_Prediction-Machine-learning/README.md

-Customer Churn Prediction using Machine Learning
+Telecom Customer Churn Prediction using Machine Learning

 ## Project Overview
 This project predicts whether a telecom customer is likely to churn using Machine Learning techniques.
 The goal is to help telecom companies identify customers who may discontinue services and take proactive retention actions.